 Attendance information is shared with parents and students via the student handbook, school website, and announcements at the beginning of the semester.
 State law requires parents to be informed of student absences.
 Each evening School Messenger, an automated telephone system, phones home to alert parents when their student is absent regardless of the reason.
-State law requires parents be informed.
+State law requires parents to be informed.
 Additionally, letters are sent to parents when students reach 3, 6 and 10 absences.
+Parents can track student absences and tardies in PowerSchool.